beiatrix/beiatrix/src/config/projects/examPlayer.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-At the end of a module, a student can see an overview of all of its questions.
-Here, they have an opportunity to revisit unanswered or bookmarked questions before they move forward.
+At the end of a module, the student can see an overview of all its questions.
+Here, they have an opportunity to revisit unanswered or bookmarked questions before moving forward.

 In "Test Day Mode," the student is automatically advanced to the next module once the timer elapses.